nrinaudo/kantan.csv/_tut/parsing.md

 That last example was interesting, but a bit underwhelming - rows as sequences of strings are a bit of a disappointment, especially with a language like Scala where we like things typed to their eyeballs.

-Luckily, tabulate supports parsing into most standard types (and has easy to use extension mechanisms for whatever is not covered by default).
+Luckily, kantan.csv supports parsing into most standard types (and has easy to use extension mechanisms for whatever is not covered by default).

 For example, we might want to parse our cars as tuples.
 Let's first declare a type alias for the sake of brevity: